-Darren's considerable creative and entrepreneurial experience in the fashion industry began after study under Betsey Johnson (1991) and couturier Christian Francis Roth (1992), and included founding the multi-media platforms Girls Rule (1993-2003), Planet Yumthing (1999-2005) and The Ugly Lives illustration series (@theuglylives, 2001).
-Darren held a creative director position for the iconic Italian brand Fiorucci (1998) and co-authored and illustrated, Planet Yumthing DIY a style-primer book for teens (Random House, 2004), created, sold and shot a TV show pilot for Fox Family (2002).
-In 2008 Vogue Magazine launched Stanton Maxwell, Darren’s Italian hand-made designer handbag collection in their esteemed and iconic September issue (2008).
+Darren's considerable creative and entrepreneurial experience in the fashion industry began after study under Betsey Johnson (1991) and couturier Christian Francis Roth (1992), and included founding the multi-media platforms Girls Rule (1993-2003), Planet Yumthing (1999-2005) and The Ugly Lives illustration series (2001).
+Darren held a creative director position for the iconic Italian brand Fiorucci (1998) and presented his first gallery show at The S.A.M Gallery on Bleecker Street, New York City (2000).
+He co-authored and illustrated, Planet Yumthing DIY a style-primer book for teens (Random House, 2004), created, sold and shot a TV show pilot for Fox Family (2002).
+In 2008 Vogue Magazine launched Stanton Maxwell, Darren’s Italian hand-made designer handbag collection in their iconic September issue (2008).
 Throughout his career Darren has raised millions of dollars from corporate sponsorship and venture capital to finance his ventures.